 Employee surveys by our Inside Buzz team have revealed that graduates working across various areas of finance are almost completely satisfied with their job.
 For example, Baillie Gifford was scored 9.6/10 on a scale of ‘satisfaction with work’ (2015) by its graduate recruits who were polled.
 An Edinburgh-based graduate who works at the organisation attributed his job satisfaction to variety: ‘My role involves a range of tasks including reviewing companies, writing reports, meeting management teams, meeting industry analysts, writing meeting notes and attending conference calls.’
 Investment bank Citi was scored 8.4/10 in the same year.
 A London-based graduate said: ‘My role can be demanding with regard to hours worked in order to meet the needs of the business, but it’s varied: my day-to-day responsibilities include fixing issues in production for application I am supporting and liaising regularly with front office business personnel.’

-Even when graduates start out in finance, jobs across the industry usually pay above the average graduate salary (which was between £15,000 and £20,000 across all sectors for graduates who left university in 2013, according the Destinations of Leavers from Higher Education survey).
-For example, in 2015 merchant banking group Close Brothers offered graduate recruits a starting salary of £27,000, which would increase to £32,000 in year two.
+Even when graduates start out in finance, jobs across the industry usually pay above the average graduate salary (which was between £21,000 and £24,000 across all sectors – with the lowest starting salaries at £16,500 – for graduates who left university in 2015/2016, according the Higher Education Statistics Authority or HESA).
+In the same period, merchant banking group Close Brothers offered graduate recruits a starting salary of £27,000, which would increase to £32,000 in year two.
 In the same year, retail and commercial bank Lloyds Banking Group offered graduates between £28,000 and £38,000 depending on the role.
+A look at the stated salaries of students who have graduated into commercial banking over the past year puts trainees earning between £31,000 and £36,000.
 Click here for more information about salaries in investment banking and here for other areas of finance.

 Follow us on Twitter @TjobsFinance.